Aravind-11/Cuda-programming-exercises/transformer implementation/transformers.md

 It wasn't until I sat down and derived everything from scratch—pen, paper, and way too much coffee—that things clicked.
 And I realized: most people using Transformers every day have never seen this math.
 They trust PyTorch to handle it, which is fine for building models, but it leaves a gap.
 You can't debug what you don't understand.
 You can't design better architectures if you don't know why the current ones work.

 So I'm writing this for anyone who's ever wondered what's really going on under the hood.
 We're going to break down a Transformer block into its core components—residual connections, GELU activations, and scaled dot-product attention—and derive the backward pass for each one.
-No hand-waving, no "the library handles it."
-Just the math, step by step.

 If you're the kind of person who feels uneasy using tools you don't fully understand, this is for you.